google/coding-with-chrome/doc/BUILD_RELEASE_CHECKLIST.md

 <img src="../static_files/images/cwc_logo.png" align="right">

 These following actions needs to be performed before each release.
-This makes sure that an release is not breaking any major function.
+This makes sure that a release is not breaking any major function.

 Automated Tests
 ----------------

-Most of the general errors are catched by the automated tests.
+Most of the general errors are caught by the automated tests.
 But it's not possible to have an 100% test coverage, so these tests will not catch all race conditions.

-- [ ] Run "npm run test" and check if any test fail
+- [ ] Run "npm run test" and check if any test fails

 - [ ] Check <https://travis-ci.org/google/coding-with-chrome>

 - [ ] Check <https://codeclimate.com/github/google/coding-with-chrome>

 - [ ] Check coverage report under /coverage.
-The overall status should be at least 55%, if less additional tests needs to be added.
+The overall status should be at least 55%, if less additional tests need to be added.

 UI Tests
 ---------